The Benefits and Drawbacks of Training To Failure

 The Drawbacks Of Training To Failure

-Let’s now consider three potential drawbacks associated with training to muscular failure.
+As with anything, there are certainly downsides to this training method.
+So let’s now consider three potential drawbacks associated with training to muscular failure.

 1) Technique Break Down